Python API reference¶

 Compare the similarity information between the given track1 and track2, The

-) that have a same positive/negative sign as the track2 (e.g. Estimated PC1-pattern) entries compared.Note that the
+similar_rateis defined as the proportion of the entries in track1 (e.g.pc1_np) that have a same positive/negative sign as the track2 (e.g. Estimated PC1-pattern) entries compared.Note that the

-value entries will be excluded in advance.- Parameters:
+NaNvalue entries will be excluded in advance.- Parameters:

 track1_np (

-) – PC1 or Estimated PC1-pattern innumpy.ndarray
+numpy.ndarray) – PC1 or Estimated PC1-pattern innumpy.ndarrayformat.track2_np (

-) – PC1 or Estimated PC1-pattern innumpy.ndarray
+numpy.ndarray) – PC1 or Estimated PC1-pattern innumpy.ndarrayformat.

 - Returns: